 None of these states are permanent — they’re stages in a longer process of regulation and recovery.

+Balancing the oxidation rate increases the efficiency of the body’s energy production.
 And once your body starts producing energy more efficiently, healing accelerates naturally.

-🔍 Ready to Learn Your Oxidation Type?
+🔍 Ready To Learn Your Oxidation Type?

 Your hair holds the clues to how your body creates energy.